MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 ## Import and export data tips

 You can export data tips to an XML file, which you can share or edit by using a text editor.
-You can also import a data tip XML file that you received or edited.
+You can also import a data tips from an XML file you received or previously edited.

 To export data tips, follow these steps: